LmanTW/WPlace-Assist/docs/README.md

 ## FAQ

 > Q: Does this violate the rules?<br>
 > A: Although I personally don't consider this as botting, there's still a chance that this violates the rules.
-Please use this at your own risk.
+Judge it yourself, and use it at your own risk.

 > Q: How to open WPlace-Assist?<br>
 > A: There's a pointing hand icon on the right side.
-Click to toggle Wplace-Assist UI.
+Click to toggle the Wplace-Assist interface.

 > Q: How to use WPlace-Assist?<br>
-> A: When painting, WPlace-Assist will select the color for you after you have submit the pixels.
+> A: When painting, WPlace-Assist will select the color for you after you have submited the pixels.
 It might take some time for the tiles to update.

+> Q: How to set the position of the image?<br>
+> A: Click the "Select Position" button and then click on a pixel where you want to place the image.